How to Save Energy with Outdoor Holiday Decorations

 The average clothes washer uses 850 watts (.85 kWh), and the average U.S. family uses their washer 6 hours a week for a cost of $32 a year (using the average $.12/kWh rate).

 If 85% of energy use comes from heating water, washing your clothes in cold water could save the average family $27 every year.
-With over 128 million U.S. households, that energy (and money) savings adds up!
+With over 128 million U.S. households, that energy (and money) savings adds up.

 For delicate clothing, wash by hand in the sink with cold water and you’ll save more on energy costs.

-The warmer spring and summer months are a fantastic time to save on running the clothes dryer by opting to hang your clothes to dry outside on the line or dry inside on hangers or a clothes rack.
+The warmer spring and summer months are a fantastic time to save on running the clothes dryer by opting to hang your clothes to dry outside on the line or dry inside on hangers or a bamboo clothes rack.

 With the average clothes dryer wattage coming in at 3400 watts (3.4 kWh), that’s a $12.41 per month savings for the average U.S. family.